nvengin1/WIE-Code-2025/Daily Lessons/DayTwo.md

 **Goal:**
 - Arduino shows a sequence of LEDs lighting up (like Simon Says).
 - Use `for` loops to create the sequence.
-- Pressing the button at the right time “matches” the light, and Arduino responds with a success blink.
+- Pressing the button at the right time “matches” the light, and Arduino responds with a successful blink (separate green LED).
 - Keep it simple—just 2–3 steps for now.

 ---